aaron-z-chiu/multiple-vesicles/README.md

 #### Deleting all the results
 Input `make delete` in your terminal.

+##### Special Warning
-Warning: Executing this command will **permanently remove** all generated data files (e.g., `.m` files containing calculated results) and figure files (e.g., `.eps` files) from the output directory.
+Executing this command will **permanently remove** all generated data files (e.g., `.m` files containing calculated results) and figure files (e.g., `.eps` files) from the output directory.
 This operation is irreversible.
 Please ensure you have backed up any critical results before proceeding.

 ### Windows
 A Makefile for Windows has not been provided at this moment.
 Please follow the steps below to compile and run the code manually: